 These days, we’re seeing that with Nigerian weddings, the saying that small is the new big is ringing true among the wealthy people, celebrities and the not-rich people.
 While everyone wants a small wedding, their reasons for wanting a small wedding is not the same – and their ideas of what ‘small’ means are not the same, as we’ve seen many ‘small weddings’ that cost way more than some big, owambe-style Nigerian weddings.
 So, to help you plan a glam small wedding that is your style and within your budget (big or small), read our best small wedding tips and guides from the links below:

 - How to Plan an Inexpensive Wedding (19 Practical Ideas)

 - How to Plan a Small Wedding in Nigeria and still wow your guests

 - How to plan a glam low-key wedding in Nigeria

-- A guide to trim down the number of wedding guests to what you can afford – without offending anyone
+- How to Cut down Number of Wedding Guests to what you can afford – without offending anyone

 - How to estimate how much your wedding will cost based on the number of wedding guests you plan to invite

 - Which Small Wedding Type Do You Want?
 Read this Find Out: Knowing the type of wedding you want can help you cut down costs – there are two types of small weddings: which do you want?
 (Hint: some small weddings cost more than big weddings.
 So, what’s your idea of ‘small wedding’?)